 - Water sparingly in winter and ensure a free draining potting mix

 - Repot every two years to refresh the potting mix, this ensures that salt build up is removed and the potting mix that is beginning to break down and slow drainage is replaced.

-- Fertilize regularly with a weak fertilizer rather than all at once with a strong one.
-Best to fertilize more when in active growth and cut back over winter, however in warmer climates they will grow a little over winter as well.
+- Fertilize regularly with a weak 50% solution rather than all at once with a strong one.
+It is best to fertilise more when in active growth and cut back over winter, however in warmer climates they will grow a little over winter as well.

 You can buy Paphiopedilum Orchids from the following growers